gchq/Gaffer/doc/src/main/resources/dev/walkthrough/NamedOperations.md

 ${CODE_LINK}

 This example explains how to configure your Gaffer Graph to allow named operations to be executed.
 Named operations enable encapsulation of an OperationChain into a new single NamedOperation.
 The NamedOperation can be added to OperationChains and executed, just like any other Operation.
 When run it executes the encapsulated OperationChain.
 There are various possible uses for NamedOperations:
  * Making it simpler to run frequently used OperationChains
  * In a controlled way, allowing specific OperationChains to be run by a user that would not normally have permission to run them.

 In addition to the NamedOperation there are a set of operations which manage named operations (AddNamedOperation, GetAllNamedOperations, DeleteNamedOperation).

 #### Configuration
 You will need to configure what cache to use for storing NamedOperations.
-The same cache is used for named operations and the job tracker.
+There is one central cache service for Gaffer, so the same cache is used for named operations and the job tracker.
 For example, to use the JCS cache service, add a dependency on the jcs-cache-service and set these store.properties:

 ```xml